antonbabenko/terraform-aws-anything/README.md

 3. Migrate from AWS Cloudformation to Terraform

-## More info
+## See also

 1. Talk "I Can’t Do This With Terraform, Now What?" by Patrick Conheady given at HashiTalks 2020.
-[See this repository](https://github.com/pacon-vib/tfcando).
+[See this repository](https://github.com/pacon-vib/tfcando) and [this recording](https://www.hashicorp.com/resources/i-can-t-do-this-with-terraform-now-what).